RocketDerp/April14_2025/Art/ScreenPlay/Hate/Your_Grammar_Your_Word_Salad.md

-# Your Grammer, Your World Salad
+# Your Grammer, Your Word Salad

 If a handicapped person without legs runs in a marathon people cheer.
 https://www.swxlocalsports.com/news/tekoa-native-susannah-scaroni-wins-boston-marathon-womens-wheelchair-division/article_4933e464-5325-567c-ac0c-525268e1e269.html